Taizé Community: Early years

 The Taizé Community was founded by Brother Roger (Roger Schütz) in 1940.
 He pondered what it really meant to live a life according to the Scriptures and began a quest for a different expression of the Christian life.
 A year after this decision, Schütz reflected:

 The defeat of France awoke powerful sympathy.
 If a house could be found there, of the kind I had dreamed, it would offer a possible way of assisting some of those most discouraged, those deprived of a livelihood; and it could become a place of silence and work.

 Because his native Switzerland was neutral and thus less affected by the war, Schütz felt as if France would be ideal for his vision, seeing it as a "land of poverty, a land of wartime suffering, but a land of inner freedom."
 He eventually settled in Taizé, which was a small, isolated village just north of Cluny, the site of a historically influential Christian monastic foundation.

 In September 1940, Schütz purchased a small farm house that would eventually become the home of the Taizé Community.
 Only miles south of the demarcation line that separated Vichy France and the Zone occupée, Brother Roger's home became a sanctuary to countless war refugees seeking shelter.
 On 11 November 1942, the Gestapo occupied Roger's house while he was in Switzerland collecting funds to aid in his refuge ministry.
-Roger was not able to return to his home in Taizé until the autumn of 1944, when France was liberated.
+Roger was not able to return to his home in Taizé until the autumn of 1944, after the Liberation of France.

 In 1941, Brother Roger had published a few small brochures outlining several facets of a Christ-centred communal life together.
 These brochures prompted two young men to apply, soon followed by a third.
 They all lived in Switzerland in a flat owned by Roger's family until after the war when they began a new life together in the French countryside.
 Over the next few years, several other men would join the community.
 On Easter Sunday 1949, seven brothers committed themselves to a life following Christ in simplicity, celibacy and community.